top of page

 Bioethics in the Age of Artificial Intelligence: Navigating Opportunities, Challenges and Responsibilities

-In December, 2024, Prof. Effy Vayena gives the annual George W. Gay Lecture in Medical Ethics at the Harvard Medical School Center for Bioethics.
+In December, 2024, Prof. Effy Vayena gave the annual George W. Gay Lecture in Medical Ethics at the Harvard Medical School Center for Bioethics.
+Click here to watch the recording.
+More information is provided here.

 Conflict-Event Prediction for UN Peacekeeping